Reduce water usage at all global production sites by 20% vs. FY2015 result as of FY2024*.

 In addition, we are striving to effectively utilize water resources by managing the amount of water spreading to gardens in our business sites through the introduction of an automatic water spreading system.

-In addition, Shenzhen plant set a target of reducing water consumption per unit of production in the plating process by 5% per year.
-Washing water is reused by passing the washing water of nickel electroplating several times.
-In fiscal 2021, we reduced water consumption per unit of production by 12.8% compared to fiscal 2020 by reusing washing water and changing the size of fountain nozzles.
+The Shenzhen plant set a target to reduce water consumption per unit of production by 5% per year in the electroplating process.
+In fiscal 2022, we reduced water consumption per unit of production by 24.5% compared to fiscal 2021 by reusing washing water and changing the size of fountain nozzles.

 The OMRON Group assesses and identifies sites with water-related risks by using WRI's Aqueduct, one of the assessment tools accepted by CDP Water security program, together with a water risk analysis service provided by a risk management consulting company.
 Water risk includes the drought risk due to plant location in an area of high water stress.

-There are five sites with water-related risks: Dalian and Shanghai in China, Okayama in Japan, San Ramon, California in the United States and Bekasi in Indonesia, withdrawing 280,000m3 in total in fiscal 2021, making 23% of the Group's withdrawals.
+There are four sites with water-related risks: Dalian and Shanghai in China, Frosinone in Italy, and Sao Paulo in Brazil, withdrawing 212,000m3 in total in fiscal 2022, making 20% of the Group's withdrawals.
 These sites have not yet received instructions from administrative authorities to reduce the amount of water withdrawals or to improve quality of discharged water.
 However, the sites are voluntarily working to preserve water resources, taking preparatory measures for business continuity.